Libbie Mark

 The extent and duration of Mark’s artistic activity, the quality of the work, the clear drive, and the related life decisions that made it happen, demonstrate her serious commitment to her art.
 From the Great Neck Adult Education fine arts program to the Art Students League to Provincetown, Mark painted in some of the United States’ most significant artistic places.
 Her carefully crafted but dynamic pieces feature complex, impastoed surfaces with unexpected and rich color palettes.

 Fifty years after her death, Mark has again come to the art world's attention due to the work of the Libbie Mark Provincetown Fund, in consultation with independent curator, Jennifer Uhrhane.
 The LMPF was established to promote Mark's artwork and establish her legacy by placing her paintings in public or private collections, and supporting research, exhibitions and programming that include her work whether online, in print, or in physical spaces.
-Recent solo and group exhibitions featuring her paintings in 2022-2023 have helped reintroduce her at a time of reflection and realization in the art world that more needs to be done to acknowledge the many talented artists of the past (especially women and other underrepresented groups) who were making strong work in their own time.
-The important research and outreach sponsored by the LMPF has added to the art historical record of this underrecognized but important mid-century female artist.
-Mark's work is held in the Addison Gallery of American Art collection and in numerous private collections.
+Recent solo and group exhibitions featuring her paintings in the 2020s have helped reintroduce her at a time of reflection and realization in the art world that more needs to be done to acknowledge the many talented artists of the past (especially women and other underrepresented groups) who were making strong work in their own time.
+The important research and outreach sponsored by the LMPF has added to the art historical record of this under-recognized but important mid-century female artist.
+Mark's work is held in the Addison Gallery of American Art, the Provincetown Art Association and Museum, and in numerous private collections.

 © Jennifer Uhrhane